revolunet/sublimetext-markdown-preview/README.md

 You can use builtin [python-markdown2][0] parser (default) or use the [github markdown API][5] for the conversion (edit your settings to select it).

 **NOTE:** If you choose the GitHub API for conversion (set parser: github in your settings), your code will be sent through https to github for live conversion.
-You'll have [Github flavored markdown][6], syntax highlighting and EMOJI support for free :heart: :octocat: :gift:
+You'll have [Github flavored markdown][6], syntax highlighting and EMOJI support for free :heart: :octocat: :gift:.
+If you make more than 60 calls a day, be sure to set your GitHub API key in the settings :)

 **LINUX users:** If you want to use GitHub API for conversion, you'll need to have a custom Python install that includes python-ssl as its not built in the Sublime Text 2 Linux package. see [@dusteye comment][8].
 If you use a custom window manager, also be sure to set a `BROWSER` environnement variable. see [@PPvG comments][9]